 Aside from the events featured here, the Mother City has a string of must-see concerts, including Matt Bianco (2 December), Maxwell (5 December), Nickelback (11 and 12 December) and Alison Moyet (15 December).
 What’s more, two of the world’s top DJs are destined to drop banging beats in Cape Town; Dutch-born DJ Hardwell is taking over the Bellville Velodrome on Friday, 6 December, and merrymakers can ring in the new year with the triple-deck wizard Carl Cox at the Cape Town International Convention Centre (CTICC).

 2013 DECEMBER EVENTS IN CAPE TOWN AND BEYOND

-Wile away the midweek blues with a unique and invigorating outdoor experience at the Galileo Open-air Cinema at Kirstenbosch each Wednesday from November 2013 to April 2014.
-Each week cinephiles can grab some popcorn (or other yummy gourmet treats from the exhibiting vendors), settle down on the lush lawns at this historic greenway and see firm favourites, cult classics - like the (original) Star Wars and Back to the Future - and ultimate chick flicks, such as The Notebook, Mamma Mia and so much more.
+Wile away the midweek blues with a unique and invigorating outdoor experience at the Galileo Open Air Cinema in Cape Town each Tuesday, Wednesday and Thursday from November 2013 to April 2014.
+Each week cinephiles can grab some popcorn (or other yummy gourmet treats from the exhibiting vendors), settle down on the lush lawns at the Kirstenbosch Botanical Gardens, the V&A Waterfront or the Hillcrest Quarry and see firm favourites, cult classics – like the (original) Star Wars and Back to the Future – and ultimate chick flicks, such as The Notebook, Mamma Mia and so much more.

-Tickets: Tickets are available three weeks prior to each film screening via Webtickets.co.za or at the door on the day (subject to availability), and costs vary according to ticket type.
+Tickets: Tickets are sold online via TheGalileo.co.za and go on sale three weeks prior to each screening (on a Tuesday morning).
+If the show sells out online, no tickets will be available at the door.
+Space is limited, so book early to avoid disappointment.
+Costs vary according to ticket type.
 Click through to the event for more information.